 - Your Fitbit isn’t currently connected via Bluetooth to another device (like your mobile phone)

-If you use the Fitbit dongle, you need to make sure that dongle remains plugged into your Mac in order for syncing.
+If you use the Fitbit dongle, you need to make sure that the dongle remains plugged into your Mac for syncing.

 You can also manually force sync anytime using Fitbit Connect

 - Check that your Mac’s Bluetooth is on (or plug in the Fitbit dongle)

 - Open Fitbit Connect on your Mac or tap the Fitbit icon in the top menu bar

 Why won’t my Fitbit sync to my Mac?

 First, make sure your device supports Fitbit Connect.
 As mentioned, the newest generation of Fitbits isn’t compatible with Fitbit Connect and only work with the Fitbit app for mobile (Apple and Android) or Windows 10.